Ranaviveksingh/Ranaviveksingh/README.md

 ![Twitter Follow](https://img.shields.io/twitter/follow/RANARVS?label=Follow%20me%20on%20twitter&style=social)

 --
-Self driven and motivated Electronics and Communication Engineering student adept at developing software products and implementing new software platforms.
-Possessing great analytical skills, ability to work in team environments and strong attention to det
+I am a Self driven and motivated Engineering student adept at developing software products and implementing new software platforms.
+Possessing great analytical skills, ability to work in team environments and strong attention to detail.

+Currently I am Working as a Full Stack Engineer at Talspo(www.talspo.com)
 <!--
 **Ranaviveksingh/Ranaviveksingh** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.